Urban Flood Observations: A hand-labeled training and validation dataset of post-flood inundation: Methods

 \subsubsection{Annotation Process}

-Labeling was performed on the Labelbox platform~\cite{labelbox_online_2025}.
+Labeling was performed on the Labelbox platform~\cite{labelbox_online_2025} (labelbox.com).
 Labelers were provided with the true-color, false-color, and NDWI composites for each chip.
+Using these composites, they manually delineated all clearly visible surface water as inundated.
 All remaining pixels were labeled as non-inundated, yielding a binary mask per chip.

 Figure~\ref{fig:labelDist} shows the distribution of inundated versus permanent water pixels per event, expressed as percentages of total chip area.
 Permanent water was estimated using the ESA WorldCover 2020 water class~\cite{zanaga_esa_2021}.
 The Craig (Missouri, USA) event had the highest inundation fraction per label, while Bad Neuenahr-Ahrweiler (Germany) and Can Tho (Vietnam) showed relatively lower fractions.
 Figure~\ref{fig:labelExamples} provides examples of PlanetScope imagery and their corresponding labels.